iAmNsengi/netNinja-course/readme.md

 EJS templates are processed through the EJS view engine on the server.

-Middleware: codes which runs (on the server) between getting a request and sending a response
+Middleware: codes which runs (on the server) between getting a request and sending a response [runs from top to bottom ]
+// app.use() used to run the middleware function

+next() : used in the middlewares to tell express to move on from a middleware.